enonic/old-xp-doc/doc/developer/search/aggregations/date-range.rst

   Defines a range to create a bucket for.
 From-value is included in bucket, to is excluded.
 The from and to follows a special date-math explained below.

-Here's an example of the date_range aggregation:
+Here's an example of the dateRange aggregation:

   .. literalinclude:: code/date-range-query.json
      :language: json